Energinet-DataHub/opengeh-wholesale/source/databricks/README.md

-# Getting started with Databricks development in Time Series
+# Getting started with Databricks development in Wholesale

 ## Install necessary tools needed for development